 Students will attend talks, conduct experiments, work on a small research project and give their own presentation as well as have plenty of opportunities to speak with scientists in their field of interest.
 In past years there has also been special events such as excursions to the Australian Synchrotron and Melbourne Planetarium and an evening of telescope observing.

 Various research groups within the School of Physics may offer work experience programs throughout the year for Year 10 Secondary School students.
-All enquiries regarding the work experience program can be made to the Laby Teaching and Outreach Fellow, Jacinta den Besten.
+All enquiries regarding the work experience program can be made to the Laby Teaching and Outreach Fellow, Clare Kenyon.

 While every effort is made to place as many students interested in the Work Experience program as possible, this is a very popular program and many groups are restricted by when they can offer placements due to teaching and research commitments.

-Applications for the 2016 Work Experience program are now CLOSED.
+Applications for the 2019 Work Experience program are now closed.

-If you are interested in applying for work experience with the School of Physics, applications will open in early February 2017 for next year's program.
+If you are interested in applying for work experience with the School of Physics, please click on the link above.

 Current Research groups offering Work Experience Programs in Physics: